razalrahmanp/ecommerce-main/README.md

 1. Run `vc env pull` to get environment variables.
 1. Run `pmpm dev` to ensure everything is working correctly.
 </details>

-## Vercel, Next.js Commerce, and Shopify Integration Guide

-You can use this comprehensive [integration guide](http://vercel.com/docs/integrations/shopify) with step-by-step instructions on how to configure Shopify as a headless CMS using Next.js Commerce as your headless Shopify storefront on Vercel.